 Given the examiner scrutiny in the ALLL, and the changes to come to the calculation when the FASB releases its final CECL guidance, it is important to find a sweet spot of segmentation for each institution’s unique loan portfolio.
 Evaluating that segment of granular pools without sacrificing quality will save an institution from headaches surrounding their ALLL and risk management practices during exams.

-For more information on segmentation strategies, download the complimentary whitepaper Benefits of Segmentation in the ALLL & Risk Management.
+For more information on segmentation strategies, watch the complimentary webinar Navigating Loan Pool Segmentation Under CECL.